Primitive asymptotics in $\phi^4$ vector theory: Classification of leading dependence

 In the absence of 2-valent vertices (\cref{lem:no_2valent}), \cref{leading_EV_bound} implies that all vertices of $\dual$ are 3-valent.
 Hence, only such completions $G$ can contribute at leading order in $N$ which have a 3-regular dual graph $\dual$.
 The interesting part is the converse: Under which conditions can we obtain a primitive completion $G$ from a 3-regular $\dual$?
 We first show that the leading decompositions are unique:

 \begin{lemma} Let $L=3n+1$ for $n\in \mathbb N$.
-Let $G$ be a primitive completion that has a decomposition of leading order $N_\text{max}$ (\cref{lem:TGN_bound}).
-If $G$ is the six-vertex zigzag (the octahedron graph, \cref{fig:leading_no_multiple_2}), it has two isomorphic decompositions.
-In all other cases, there is exactly one decomposition at leading order. \end{lemma} \begin{proof} The decompositions at leading order are such that every circuit has length three.
+Let $G$ be a primitive completion that has a decomposition of leading order $N_\textnormal{max}$ (\cref{lem:TGN_bound}).
+At $L=4$, or $n=1$, $G$ is the six-vertex zigzag (the octahedron graph, \cref{fig:leading_no_multiple_2}), and it has two isomorphic decompositions.
+If $n>1$, there is exactly one decomposition at leading order. \end{lemma} \begin{proof} The decompositions at leading order are such that every circuit has length three.
 Hence, for there to be more than one such decomposition, it must be possible to decompose $G$ into triangles in more than one way.

 Consider a vertex $v\in G$.
 Assume that all three decompositions (\cref{fig:vertex_decomposition}) of that vertex give rise to a term of leading order in $T(G,N)$.
 This means that in all three cases, the pairs of edges must belong to triangles.
 This is only possible if all four neighboring vertices to $v$ are also adjacent to each other, see \cref{fig:leading_no_multiple_1}.
 Hence, $G$ is $K_5$.
 But $K_5$ has five vertices and thus $L=3$ in contradiction to the assumption $L=3n+1$.
 Consequently, it is impossible that all three decompositions of any vertex contribute at leading order.